-Population growth, urbanisation, housing shortages and the transition to a lower carbon economy are drivers population growth and urbanisation are drivers for increased developments in timber construction, and a wider application of the commodity ultimately substituting high carbon footprint materials like concrete and steel.
+Population growth, urbanisation, housing shortages and the transition to a lower carbon economy are drivers for increased developments in timber construction, and a parallel wider application of the commodity, ultimately substituting high carbon footprint materials like concrete and steel.

-Green Resources strives to be a responsible player in this field by supplying products and services that are grown and manufactured with the least possible impact on the environment, a negative carbon footprint and minimal disruption of social networks amongst surrounding communities whilst at all time creating value for our investors, employees and other stakeholders including local host governments.
+Green Resources strives to be a responsible player in this field by supplying products and services that are grown and manufactured with the least possible impact on the environment, a negative carbon footprint and minimal disruption of social networks amongst surrounding communities whilst also creating value for our investors, employees and other stakeholders including local host governments.

-Green Resources operations incorporate sustainable solutions and practices by adhering to international standards, trends, and best practices and aligning to United Nations Sustainable Development Goals.
-Many of its planted forests are certified by the Forest Stewardship Council (FSC), and corporate, social responsibility (CSR) programs are implemented throughout the business.
+Green Resources' operations incorporate sustainable solutions and practices by adhering to international standards, trends, and best practices and aligning to the United Nations Sustainable Development Goals.
+Many of its planted forests are certified by the Forest Stewardship Council (FSC $^{\text{TM}}$), and corporate social responsibility (CSR) programs are implemented throughout the business.